NCAR/DART/docs/pages/Getting_Started.md

 is many times greater than what Lorenz had in 1963.
 Let's change Lorenz's classic experiment to the following:

-1. Let's first change the non-dimensional timestep to 0.001, which will correspond to a dimensional timestep of 360 seconds (6 minutes).
+1. Make the non-dimensional timestep 0.001, a factor of 10 smaller, which will correspond to a dimensional timestep of 360 seconds (6 minutes).
 This smaller time-step will lead to a smoother model trajectory.
-2. Let's keep the original ratio of time steps to observations included in the DART repository of assimilating observations every six time steps, meaning we will now have observations every 36 minutes.
+2. Keep the original ratio of time steps to observations included in the DART repository of assimilating observations every six time steps, meaning we will now have observations every 36 minutes.